hasit/lolstatus/README.md

 - Make a 'Settings' page where the user can change
     - Refresh rate of service status
     - Choose default region
 - Make region selection persistent across opening and closing of application

-## Installing

-Mac OSX binary is available is available to download.

 ## Developing